-One of the most beautiful views of the Viñales’s Valley is located at the balcony of Los Jazmines Hotel.
-It is worth to stop here before entering Vinales, changing course from the main road, just before the city, in the bifurcation to the left.
+One of the most beautiful views of the Viñales’s Valley is located on the balcony of the Los Jazmines Hotel.
+It is worth stopping here before entering Vinales, changing course from the main road, just before the city, in the bifurcation to the left.
 During hot days, it is also a good idea to go to admire the Valley of a Fairy Story while relaxing at the hotel’s swimming pool.
-If we stay in Vinales for a longer period and we don’t feel like a daytrip to the beach is our thing, then the Hotel La Ermita that rises above Vinales’s city offers a sight equally beautiful and a fresh swimming pool.
+If we stay in Vinales for a longer period and we don’t feel like a day trip to the beach is our thing, then the Hotel La Ermita that rises above Vinales’s city offers a sight equally beautiful and a fresh swimming pool.

 Prehistory Wall Painted

 The Mural is one of the most incredible attractions of Cuba.
-The Mural Painting is from 1961 and it was a Fidel Castro’s idea.
-There are legends that say that Fidel from a helicopter was looking for the flattest rock, where the artist Leovigildo González Murillo will paint on it the Evolution, from ameba to Homo sapiens!
+The Mural Painting is from 1961 and it was Fidel Castro’s idea.
+There are legends that say that Fidel from a helicopter was looking for the flattest rock, where the artist Leovigildo González Murillo will paint on it the Evolution, from amoeba to Homo sapiens!
 The Mural measures 120 for 180 meters and is still painting.
 It takes about 5 years to repaint the whole «work».
-The positive interpretation of the artistic work will be influenced for a delicious Piña Colada that is served alongside, we recommended it!
+The positive interpretation of the artwork will be influenced by a delicious Piña Colada that is served alongside, we recommended it!